Learning materials for Unity Certified User certifications

 Preparing your students for certification is a big responsibility, so let Certiport make your job easier and more effective with official resources.
 There are a number of learning resources available to help prepare for the exam: Unity Certified User Courseware, Create with Code course and Unity Learn.
-Learners can complete any combination of these resources including a practice exam to prepare themselves for the certification exam.
+Learners can complete any combination of these resources including a practice exam to prepare themselves for the certification.

 Unity Certified User courseware